 PACKAGING: 50 lbs.
 Multi-wall bags.

-VISON 38 LFT is used for large format tile setting absorptive, semi-vitreous, vitreous, non-vitreous (ceramic, mosaic, quarry, cement body tile), impervious tiles and natural stone.
+VISON 38 LFT is used for large format tile setting absorptive, semi-vitreous, vitreous, and non-vitreous (ceramic, mosaic, quarry, cement body tile), impervious tiles, and natural stone.

 Key Benefits and Features

 Good for bonding ceramic, porcelain, and stone tile; Interior/exterior use.
 Meets ANSI A118.4 specifications, ANSI 118.11 specifications, and Tile Council North America /TCNA Handbook reference “medium bed mortar”; No additive required – just add water and mix.

 Large format 15” x 15” and greater sized vitreous, semi-vitreous, or non-vitreous tile: ceramic, mosaic, quarry, cement body tile.
 Impervious porcelain and glass tile; brick and thin brick; cement-based precast terrazzo; natural stone tile.

 Not for installing green marble, other moisture-sensitive stone tile, or resin-backed marble.
 Not for use over rubber, strip wood floors, oriented strand board, particle board, lauan plywood.
 For CDX plywood, the temperature of the area to be tiled must remain above 50°F (10°C) for 72 hours.
 Certain natural stone tiles may be affected by mortar shadowing or staining.
 Heavy tile and natural stone units with weight levels greater than 5 lbs per sq. ft. may require additional spacer/support during the initial 12-24 hour mortar cure.

 Meets and exceeds requirements for dry-set mortars found in ANSI A118.1, A118.4, A118.11, A108.5, and A108.12